utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints.md

 1. Select **Mock Servers** in the sidebar and select a mock server.
 1. On the **Stubs** tab, select an endpoint stub, and then select **Add Scenario**.
 1. Enter a name for the scenario.
 (If the name isn't highlighted, hover over the name and select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px">.)
 1. Enter any **Params** or **Headers** you want the mock server to match when selecting the best response to return.
 If you entered parameters or headers for the endpoint stub, these values are pre-filled.
-You can modify them as needed for each scenario.
+You can change them as needed for each scenario.

     * To deactivate a parameter or header, clear its checkbox.
     * To change the order of items, drag the handle to the left of a parameter or header.